 LG plans to release another 27″ 1440p 144Hz IPS model with a 1ms GtG response time speed like the LG 27GL850 model, but without the wide color gamut; the LG 27GL83A will only cover the basic sRGB color space.

 Lenovo also launched an IPS model with a 165Hz overclockable refresh rate, 1ms GtG, and 98% DCI-P3 color gamut, the Lenovo Legion Y27Q-20, which most likely uses LG’s Nano IPS panel.

-ViewSonic will use the same LG’s nano IPS panel in their Elite XG270QG model which will feature a 165Hz refresh rate and NVIDIA’s G-SYNC module for $600.
+ViewSonic uses the same LG’s nano IPS panel in their Elite XG270QG model which features a 165Hz refresh rate and NVIDIA’s G-SYNC module for ~$600.